Welcome, My Friends!

 I love sports and outdoor activities.
 Athletically, I was fortunate enough to play soccer at Grand Valley State University, and later 12 years of Women’s Professional Football, winning two World Championships with the Detroit and Atlanta teams.

 After a ton of self-work and discovery, I finally found and married the love of my life.
 She is my partner in crime (good trouble) and thankfully understands my love to work.
 We have multiple fur babies, all with hilarious personalities!

 That self-work that I mentioned was, and still is, part of my journey.
 I experienced a tough childhood with learning challenges, being gay, being poor, and I was on the receiving end of some pretty mean bullies for being 'different'.
 Perseverance and self-preservation were driving forces that helped me make it to college, but doing the inner work is what helped me create a life I'm proud of today.

-Take Me To Programs
+Take Me To Services

 How The You Inc. Quarterly Method Almost Didn't Happen

 School was tough.
 I struggled to read and keep up with my peers, but I knew that I didn’t want to be labeled “the dumb one.”
 Kids are cruel and the bullying started early.
 Not having lunch money and wearing hand-me-downs was bad enough, but not fitting in with the girls wearing dresses and talking about make-up nor fitting in with the boys, just because I wasn’t one, set me up as the weird outsider.